 Presents under the tree include one with special goggles plus a gift for each person you’re giving a gift to, each of which has a label that lists all persons who will receive a Mad Wrapper gift.
-Every name on the gift tag is repeated in two colors: red and blue.
+Every name on the gift tag is repeated in

 Adobe Photoshop to the Rescue